CrunchyData/pgmonitor/exporter/README.md

     - Update the QUERY_PATH in the new sysconfig file to point to the new query file generated
     - Update the DATA_SOURCE_NAME in the new sysconfig file to point to the name of the database to be monitored
     - Make a copy of the /etc/init.d/crunchy-postgres-exporter with a new name
-    - Update the DAEMON_SYSCONFIG variable in the new init.d file to use the new sysconfig file
+    - Update the SYSCONFIG variable in the new init.d file to match the new sysconfig file
     - Update the Prometheus auto.d target file to include the new exporter in the same one you already had running for this system

 Remaining steps to initialize service at boot and start it up should be the same as above for the default service.